 The Bottom Line

-The fact that Avios can be used across four different airline rewards programs means that it should be easy to identify sweet spots where this currency can provide excellent value.
-And, considering you can earn Avios by flying with four different airlines, you should be able to rack them up fairly quickly.
+The fact that Avios can be used across five major airline rewards programs means that it should be easy to identify sweet spots where this currency can provide excellent value.
+Considering you can earn Avios with five different major airline rewards programs, you should be able to rack them up fairly quickly.